jsk-ros-pkg/jsk_3rdparty/switchbot_ros/README.md

 Especially, please set your device name and enable cloud service.

 3. Get your token
 On switchbot App, profile -> settings, and press `version` for 10 times and you can get token.
+For JSK members, we already have shared one [here](https://drive.google.com/file/d/1YZ4P4aaPemB_umB9S0xDG66BJt59-2lz/view?usp=sharing).

 ### Using switchbot ros
 Execute `roslaunch switchbot_ros switchbot.launch token:=YOUR_TOKEN` and publish ActionGoal.